lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-226"></a>

-The denotatum of PWOc &ast;tabun was probably a large canopy tree.
-Muyuw tob is a large canopy tree with stilt roots, an apt description of G. latissima ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
-Tolai tabu-tabun is glossed G. scaphopetala, which grows to 30 m.
-29
+The denotatum of PWOc _&ast;tabun_ was probably a large canopy tree.
+Muyuw _tob_ is a large canopy tree with stilt roots, an apt description of G. latissima ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
+Tolai _tabu-tabun_ is glossed G. scaphopetala, which grows to 30 m.[^29]

 <table>
 <tr>